A complete classification of $\tau$-tilting finite Schur algebras: Main results

 Now, the $\tau$-tilting finiteness of $S(n,r)$ is completely determined.
-As a summary, we may give a complete list of $\tau$-tilting finite Schur algebras, see Appendix \ref{appendix}.
-Besides, we are able to determine the number of support $\tau$-tilting modules for any $\tau$-tilting finite $S(n,r)$ over $p=2,3$, see also Appendix \ref{appendix}.
+As a summary, we provide a complete list of $\tau$-tilting finite Schur algebras in Appendix \ref{appendix}.
+We are able to show the number of support $\tau$-tilting modules for any $\tau$-tilting finite $S(n,r)$ over $p=2,3$, see also Appendix \ref{appendix}.